When you’re trying to get ahead, you don’t need complicated financial theory, you need actionable money tips that make a real difference.

 Date: August 11, 2025 | Category: Investing

-If you’ve had past jobs, you likely have an “orphaned” 401(k) account being eaten away by fees.
-You are losing money by letting it sit there.
-Go to the National Registry of Unclaimed Retirement Benefits or search for your old employer on sites like Capitalize.
-Finding and rolling that old account into your current 401(k) or an IRA saves you on fees and puts your money back to work for your future.
+If you’ve had past jobs, you might have “orphaned” 401(k) accounts that are slowly losing money to fees.
+Search for your old employer on Capitalize or the National Registry of Unclaimed Retirement Benefits.
+Rolling those accounts into your current 401(k) or an IRA saves you fees and gets your money back to work.
+A practical hack to maximize retirement savings.

 Your House Might Be Over-Assessed for Taxes (Here’s How to Check)